 Lily

-She started to become more sociable over the next couple of weeks and now is super friendly but she is still shy around potential adopters when they come to visit.
+She started to become more sociable over the next couple of weeks and is now friendly, but still shy around potential adopters when they come to visit.

-She really is the sweetest dog and I hope one day we can find her a home as she would just love to be sitting next to her own human on the sofa!
+She really is the sweetest dog and we hope one day we can find her a home as she would just love to be sitting next to her own human on the sofa!

 0